EinsteinToolkit/et2022uidaho/_lectures/19-Talk4/index.md

 ---
 layout: default
 usemathjax: true
-title: Talk/Lecture: TBA
+title: "Talk/Lecture: TBA"
-author: Patricia Schmidt (<font color='orange'>Confirmation pending</font>)
+author: TBA
-institution: University of Birmingham
+institution: TBA
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"